 Magna Carta and Its Impact

-The historical significance of habeas corpus is intricately linked to the Magna Carta, a document signed in 1215 that limited the power of the English monarch.
-While not explicitly mentioning habeas corpus, the Magna Carta laid the foundation for the principle that no one could be imprisoned without due process of law.
+The historical significance of habeas corpus intricately links to the Magna Carta, a document signed in 1215 that limited the power of the English monarch.
+While not explicitly mentioning habeas corpus, the Magna Carta laid the foundation for the principle.
+This statement asserts that no one could be imprisoned without due process of law.

 International Perspectives on Habeas Corpus

-As our narrative unfolds, it’s crucial to recognize that habeas corpus is not confined to a single jurisdiction.
+As our narrative unfolds, it’s crucial to recognize that habeas corpus extends beyond a single jurisdiction.
 It has transcended borders and cultures, becoming a fundamental concept worldwide.

 Variations in Approach